Interface Overview

 - Delete: At any time, you can delete any trial from your local device.
 Be aware that any unsynchronized changes made to a shared trial will be lost, so synchronize before you delete a trial.
 This trial will not be deleted from any other device it has been shared with and it will still exist on the GridScore server until it expires.

 GridScore is available for free with no strings attached.
 You are free to use it for your research and commercial work.
-We have published a paper on GridScore and we would really appreciate it if you could reference our paper in your own publication if you’ve used GridScore for your data collection!
+We have published two papers on GridScore and we would really appreciate it if you could reference them in your own publication if you’ve used GridScore for your data collection!

 GridScore: a tool for accurate, cross-platform phenotypic data collection and visualization